Velomotion logo Velomotion small logo

 Great frame with moderate geometry

-First of all, it is noticeable: The aluminum frame of the Grand Canyon is superbly processed and generally just looks extremely high-quality; That's not a highlight on a bike that costs almost 1.800 euros like our test bike - but Canyon also has this frame on the Grand Canyon 7 for a little over 1.000 euros.
-Nice thing.
-In terms of features and mounting points, we have everything we could wish for from a bike like this: There is space for two bottle cages in the frame triangle, the rear wheel is of course attached via a Boost thru axle and we have internally routed cables and cables.
-The latter undoubtedly contribute to the no-frills look, but they don't necessarily make maintenance easier.
+First of all, it is noticeable: The aluminum frame of the Grand Canyon is superbly crafted and generally appears extremely high-quality; this is not a highlight on a bike like our test bike that costs just under 1.800 euros – but Canyon also offers this frame on the Grand Canyon 7 for just over 1.000 Euro.
+Nice stuff.
+In terms of features and mounting points, we have everything we could want from a bike like this: There's room for two bottle cages in the frame triangle, the rear wheel is naturally attached via a Boost thru-axle, and we have internally routed cables and wires.
+The latter undoubtedly contribute to the sleek look, but they don't necessarily make maintenance easier.

 It gets exciting when it comes to geometry and size selection; Canyon offers the Grand Canyon in a total of five sizes and relies on a size split when it comes to the wheel size: If you decide on an S or even XS frame, 27,5 inch wheels are installed, and 29 inch above that.
 So you want to offer a similar driving experience across the entire spectrum.
 This approach is also reflected in the growing chainstays - hardly any other manufacturer does that, very nice.
 The other dimensions are rather reserved.
 We have a rather steep steering angle of 68°, the reach is also rather short.
 The entry hurdle should therefore be low, the handling intuitive - active drivers might want a little more generous dimensions.